GregatGit/shoppingList/README.md

 *The JavaScript is underway with lists being created and loaded into very plain html.
 *Once the js is working well the css will made to be responisve and easy to both look at and use

+* it can be viewed at https://gregatgit.github.io/shoppingList/

 ## Acknowledgments

-I am building this from scratch but have used the technics from www.watchandcode.com to build the JavaScript.
+I am building this from scratch but have used the  techniques from www.watchandcode.com to build the JavaScript.